telerik/maui-docs/controls/combobox/configuration.md

 ComboBox provides the following properties for managing the drop down visbility:

+* `DropDownWidth`:Defines the height of the dropdown of the control.
 * `IsDropDownOpen`(`bool`): Defines whether the drop down part of the control is opened.
 Default value is `true`.
 * `IsDropdownClosedOnSelection`(`bool`): Defines whether the drop down should be closed when item is selected/deselected.
 The default value is `true`.